lakhujanivijay/I-Shell-Do-This/Calculate_Assembly_Statistics/ReadMe.md

 ### About the program

-This shell script exploits the ultra-fast fasta manipulation tool called [seqkit](http://www.biocodes.org/thread.php?id=15).As arguments, the script takes the assembly file in fasta format.
+This shell script exploits the ultra-fast fasta manipulation tool called [seqkit](http://www.biocodes.org/thread.php?id=15).
+As argument, the script takes the genome assembly file in fasta format.

+---

-The program outputs the following statistical elements:
+#### The program outputs the following statistical elements:

 - num_scaffolds: The total number of [scaffolds](http://genome.jgi.doe.gov/help/scaffolds.html)